Are Businesses At Risk of Losing Everything Over a False Sense of Security?

 What’s more, other entities, such as the insurance companies that cover these unprepared businesses are sitting on a time bomb waiting to go off.
 “Because one or two wrongful death lawsuits,” says Dr. Webb, “where the businesses they’re covering didn’t do what they should have, they’re going to lose and the amount of money to pay out will be astronomical.”

-There are a lot of on-line training programs that promote that they are “OSHA compliant”.
+There are a lot of on-line training programs that promote they are “OSHA compliant”.
 This is grossly misleading the consumer because there are no OSHA guidelines for workplace violence.
-This is probably where the thorn lies unsuspectingly to business owners.
+This is probably where the thorn lies unsuspectingly to business owners nd insurance companies who insure them.

 An Ounce of Prevention